top of page

 For daily tips on leadership and professional development, follow me:

 One of the hallmarks of a good culture is recognition.
-Adam Grant and Francesa Gino's research has shown that expressions of gratitude can help build employees' self-efficacy and social worth, motivating them to engage in prosocial behavior.
+Adam Grant and Francesca Gino's research has shown that expressions of gratitude can help build employees' self-efficacy and social worth, motivating them to engage in prosocial behavior.
 Thanking employees for a job well done is one of the best ways to improve a team's culture.
 Employees go to work every day, doing their job, and many never hear a thank you from their peers or boss.
-Organizational culture improves when leaders maintain a process for slowing down, considering the contributions made by those ad them, and expressing gratitude.
+Organizational culture improves when leaders maintain a process for slowing down, considering the contributions made by those around them, and expressing gratitude.

 Sharing of Obstacles